 Federal and state grants and loans contribute to finance the District's capital programs.
 For 2024, \$50.0 million in Wastewater/Stormwater State Revolving Fund (SRF) loan revenue and \$31.9 million in federal and state grants are budgeted to fund capital projects.
 The District has been successful in obtaining grant funding and will continue to pursue grants for stormwater and other projects.
-In 2023, the District received \$7.2 million from the Army Corps of Engineers as reimbursement for its work on the design and construction of the Thornton Composite Reservoir to be used for Midlothian Creek in Robbins and expects to receive \$5.5 million from the Community Development Block Grant -Disaster Recovery program for three stormwater projects.
-Exhibit 2 shows the grants, loans, and reimbursements for the years 2020 - 2024.
+In 2023, the District received \$7.2 million from the Army Corps of Engineers as reimbursement for its work on the design and construction of the Thornton Composite Reservoir to be used for Midlothian Creek in Robbins and received \$2.3 million from the Community Development Block Grant - Disaster Recovery program for a stormwater project.
+Exhibit 2 shows the grants, loans, and reimbursements for the years 2020 -2024.
 The District anticipates receiving an annual allocation of up to \$50.0 million in SRF loans in each of the next four years.